We Love Katamari: Development

-In 2004, Namco game designer and artist Keita Takahashi produced the sleeper hit Katamari Damacy, which, while only moderately successful commercially, was well-received by critics.
-Takahashi opposed the idea of creating a sequel to his game, as it was his belief the industry relied heavily on sequels that limited creativity and what developers could implement into their games.
+Namco announced We Love Katamari in April 2005 and was demonstrated at that year's Electronic Entertainment Expo (E3), where it gained favorable reception from attendees.
+Keita Takahashi opposed the idea of creating a sequel to Katamari Damacy, as it was his belief the industry relied heavily on sequels that limited creativity and what developers could implement into their games.
 Namco already began work on a follow-up to Katamari in the form of a Christmas-themed version of the original, without involvement from Takahashi.
 When he discovered the project's existence, executives stated development of the sequel would continue with or without his input.
 In response, Takahashi agreed to direct the sequel, tentatively titled Katamari Damacy 2.

 Takahashi chose to theme the sequel around supplying fan service as a response to the significant support from fans for the original Katamari Damacy.
 This stemmed from Takahashi's gripe towards defining games with traditional methods, such as displaying product descriptions on the front of its cover art.
 The development team chose to name the sequel We Love Katamari in reference to this concept, as well as the level structure focusing around taking requests from fictional fans.
 Takahashi noted that such concepts would have been impossible to implement in Katamari Damacy due to it being an original project.
 We Love Katamari was designed at a larger scale compared to the first game, and possessed a larger development team of 30 people.
 Takahashi mandated that it had to keep the spirit of Katamari Damacy while feeling new at the same time.

-Like the first game, We Love Katamari rarely attempts realism, focusing heavily on characters and environments that are heavily-stylized and bizarre in nature.
+Like the first game, We Love Katamari rarely attempts realism, focusing heavily on characters and environments that are heavily stylized and bizarre in nature.
 This absurdity carried over to the story, which Takahashi wrote as being a self-referential story about the characters knowing and talking about them being in a game.
 The multiplayer modes were originally created for Katamari Damacy, but had to be cut due to time constraints.
 Takahashi and the development staff created these modes as it encouraged teamwork and gave players a sense of accomplishment.